Approved by the FDA, Latisse® (bimatoprost) is an effective treatment that can help you grow longer, thicker and darker eyelashes.

 Latisse is a safe, effective medication that is not linked to any dangerous side effects.
 If you use other medications that contain bimatoprost, such as Lumigan, or any other medications to treat elevated intraocular pressure (IOP), Latisse may prevent these from working effectively.

-Because of this, if you have existing ocular health issues that require treatment, you should talk to your doctor before considering Latisse.
+Because of this, if you have existing ocular health issues that require treatment, you should talk to your healthcare provider before considering Latisse.
 Depending on your existing issues and treatment, you may be advised not to use Latisse, or to only use it in combination with regular monitoring.

 If you have eyelashes hypotrichosis, or you’re simply unhappy with the length and thickness of your eyelashes, Latisse is a safe, proven treatment that can help you add significant length, thickness and prominence to your eyelashes.